higlass/higlass-clinvar/README.md

 $ cd higlass-clinvar
 $ npm install
 ```
-If you have a local copy of higlass, you can then run this command in the higlass-orthologs directory:
+If you have a local copy of higlass, you can then run this command in the higlass-clinvar directory:

 ```bash
 npm link higlass